 Field technicians identified and characterized water heaters in each home.
 Specifically, they collected information regarding the water heater type, size, fuel, make, model, input capacity, and location.
 Location is especially important for heat pump water heaters (HPWHs) because the location may affect not only how much energy is required to heat water, but also how much energy is required to heat and cool the home.
-For example, the the thermostat and the more thermal buffers that exist between it and the thermostat.
+For example, the HPWH will have less impact on heating and cooling the farther it is from the thermostat and the more thermal buffers that exist between it and the thermostat.
 However, HPWH efficiency will decline in winter if the water heater is located outside of the thermal boundary.
 The RBSA II did not directly capture the distances and thermal buffers, but field technicians noted where electric water heaters were located by room type.
 Collected data also included additional information such as ceiling height near the water heater and proximity to exterior walls for running vent ducts.
-This may help programs identify how many electric water heaters can be easily flowrate (if available) and measured flowrate using documented procedures and equipment.
-The end uses were classified as primary, secondary, or used
+This may help programs identify how many electric water heaters can be easily replaced with HPWHs.